 Millsaps was totaled six hits on the day while committing just one error.
 The Majors end its season with a record of 15-22.

 The SU Pirates scored all four of its runs with two out rallies including a three run first inning.
-With the win Southwestern survives and advances to play the winner of the Trinity,
+With the win Southwestern survives and advances to play the winner of the Trinity, Rhodes game this afternoon scheduled for 4 PM CST.

 After the game Millsaps head coach Roland Rodriguez and Southwestern head coach Angela Froboese spoke with the SCACs Russell Kramer.